Kamen Rider ZO: Adaptations

 Kazuhiko Shimamoto drew a manga adaptation of the film.
 It takes some liberties with the plot, expanding the role of several characters, a different characterization of ZO and more-graphic violence.
 The manga includes short stories about Kamen Rider Black and Kamen Rider creator Shotaro Ishinomori.

 The film was adapted into the video game The Masked Rider: Kamen Rider ZO and released in North America for the Sega CD, despite the film's never airing there.
 It also features extra footage of scenes not used on the final version of the original film.

 Saban Entertainment spliced together footage from Kamen Rider ZO for its Masked Rider TV show, with the monsters used in some episodes.
 Doras became Destructosphere, and was the first monster sent by series villain Count Dregon in the opening two-part episode "Escape From Edenoi".
-Kumo Woman became Arachnida, appearing in the episode "Stranger from The North" and with a monster from the sequel Kamen Rider J. Koumori Man became Parasect and appeared in the episode, "Cat-Atomic".
+Spider Woman became Arachnida, appearing in the episode "Stranger from The North" and with a monster from the sequel Kamen Rider J. Bat Man became Parasect and appeared in the episode, "Cat-Atomic".